 - Having a support system.
 Whether it’s from a family member, friend or even your therapist, creating a support system for your recovery is a great coping mechanism for any time of the year but especially during more difficult times, like the holidays.

-How to Manage Triggers for an Eating Disorder During Thanksgiving
+How to Deal with Eating Disorder Triggers During Thanksgiving

 In addition to the common stresses of the holidays, people in recovery with an eating disorder experience increased stress and anxiety around Thanksgiving and it’s not solely because of the food.
 Food is a trigger for people with an eating disorder, but if you’re in recovery from an eating disorder you may also hear comments about what and how much you’re eating or about your body.
 Some of the coping skills for people in recovery with an eating disorder are similar to those for people in recovery in general.